Antonio-Savio/CodeLeap/README.md

 ### Bonus Features & Enhancements:

 *   **Firebase Authentication:** Replaced simple username persistence with robust email/password authentication via Firebase Auth for a more realistic login/logout solution.
-*   **Firebase Firestore:** Used as the backend database to store and retrieve posts and comments in real-time.
+*   **Firebase Firestore:** Used as a database to store `images URL`, `likes` and `comments`, integrating with the provided test server API.
 *   **Like/Unlike Posts:** Users can like and unlike posts, with counts updated visually.
 *   **Real-time Comments:**
-    *   Users can view and add comments to posts within a dedicated modal.
+    *   Users can view and add comments to posts within a modal.
-    *   Comments appear in real-time for all users viewing the post.
+    *   Comments appear in real-time.
     *   Users can delete their own comments (indicated by a trash icon next to their comments).
 *   **Image Uploads:** Users can optionally attach an image when creating a post.
-Images are uploaded and hosted on Cloudinary.
+Images are uploaded and hosted on Cloudinary, URL is stored in Firebase.
 *   **"My Posts" Page:** A dedicated view showing only the posts created by the currently logged-in user.
 *   **Fully Responsive Design:** The interface adapts to various screen sizes, ensuring usability on both desktop and mobile devices.
 *   **Loading Indicators & Toasts:** Provides visual feedback for async operations and actions.